MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

 ### <a name="bkmk_access-step"></a> Use in a step

  Specify a variable value for a setting in a task sequence step.
 In the task sequence editor, edit the step, and specify the variable name as the field value.
-Enclose the variable name in percent signs (`%`) to indicate that it's an environment variable.
+Enclose the variable name in percent signs (`%`).

- For example, use the variable name as part of the **Command Line** field of the **Run Command Line** task sequence step.
+ For example, use the variable name as part of the **Command Line** field of the **Run Command Line** step.
 The following command line writes the computer name to a text file.

  `cmd.exe /c %_SMSTSMachineName% > C:\File.txt`